-Many people know the benefits of physical fitness; not only does it keep you healthy, it can boost your self-esteem, keep you social, and help elevate your mental health.
+Many people know the benefits of physical fitness; not only does it keep you healthy, but it can also boost your self-esteem, keep you social, and help elevate your mental health.
 For those who are battling an addiction, exercise can help in all those ways and more.
 It’s important for people in recovery to feel that they are in control of something, and working out can provide structure to the day and allow you to plan out exactly what your activities will be.

-Staying fit can help you create a healthy plan for the long-term; having a routine you can stick to will keep you motivated and may push you toward making good decisions.
+Staying fit can help you create a healthy plan for the long term; having a routine you can stick to will keep you motivated and may push you toward making good decisions.
 It can also help you practice mindfulness, which is often associated with yoga and meditation.
 Activities like running, walking, and swimming are great ways to focus on your breathing and stay in the moment, allowing you to push away negative feelings like stress and anxiety.
 Keep reading for some great info on how physical fitness and addiction recovery are linked.

 Find an activity you love